NEW: Visit our new website at http://www.bcmcalllogger.com .

 A full license for BCM Call Logger costs just £75.
-You can order instantly through PayPal or Google Checkout using the checkout links below.
+You can order instantly through PayPal using the checkout links below.
 All orders include email support and free upgrades for 12 months or the next major version (which ever is later).

 You can also download our free CdrPuller utility which will allow you to pull log files from your BCM system without having to set up an FTP server.

 Download and run the Msi file to start the setup process.
 This will install the app into a folder of your choice and create shortcuts to both the program and the User Guide in your Start Menu.

 The first time the program is run (unless after an upgrade) it will prompt to either create a new database or select an existing one.
 It'll also ask for the location of your BCM logs.

 Once in the main program, use the Process Call Data tab to get some call data into the system, then start generating reports or viewing call data from the Reporting tab.

 Helpful tip: Right-click an entry in the Display Calls screen for more call options.

 Helpful tip: Hover over a column header for an explanation of the data within that column in the Display Calls screen.

 Helpful tip: Use the Display Report button to generate professional reports which can be printed or exported in a range of formats.

 If it doesn't work, let us know.
 When reporting problems, please be as detailed as possible with error messages.